valderman/selda/website/pages/tutorial.md

 programming model, figuring out how to use it from type signatures alone can be hard.
 While the types keep queries nice and safe, the type errors when something goes wrong can be a bit daunting.
-Therefore it's especially important to get an intuition for how the language works.

 This tutorial aims to give the reader a thorough intuition of how Selda works and why, to make those type errors more manageable and to help the reader avoid making them in the first place.

+This tutorial assumes that the reader is already familiar with relational databases and can write and understand simple SQL queries.
-The tutorial is structured around a series of progressively more advanced example programs, which are dissected and discussed in depth, concept by concept.
+It is structured around a series of progressively more advanced Selda examples, which are dissected and discussed in depth, concept by concept.

 </div>